haitian-jiang/Play-with-Ubuntu/Intel-SSD-Driver/Install-driver-for-P3600.md

 I use an Intel SSD for my linux system.
 It is a 800G P3600 drive running by PCI-e and NVMe.

 Ubuntu can drive this NVMe disk out of the box, but in the daily use I found that Ubuntu cannot tap this drive to the full.
 When I copy a file from another NVMe SSD to this SSD, the speed is only about several hundred MB/s.
-Considering I installed a driver from Intel when I installed Windows in this SSD, I guess a dedicated driver may also be needed in linux.
+Considering I installed a firmware from Intel when I installed Windows in this SSD, I guess a dedicated driver may also be needed in linux.
 So I started to look up.